marshallair/Zoho-CRM/FieldMerge/README.txt

     Blocks that are parameters can contain other blocks, and so on.
 A block inside another block is called an embedded block.
 A block folowing another block is called as sequential block.
     By definition, a list of parameters for a function block would require that block to process a series of sequential blocks as parameters.

-    Because Deluge does not support recursion, and FieldMerge is intended to support unlimited block nesting, a List (Index) is used as an Key value in a Map (ResultsMap) to build the nested evaluations into a structure, then remove them from the structure when evaluated.
-BLOCKTYPE values are placed in the new ResultsMap entries until the block is complete, then processed based on the BLOCKTYPE found.
+    FieldMerge() can also discern "chunks" which are pieces of text not formally within a block.
+They are considered static blocks of text.
+Some are ignored if found in certain functions.
+    An example distinguishing blocks from chunks would be: {This is a block, }but this is a chunk.{ This is another block}, while this is another chunk.

     THE ALGORITHM
+    Because Deluge in CRM does not support recursion, and unlimited string lengths as parameters are allowed, and FieldMerge is intended to support unlimited block nesting, a List (considered an Index) is used as an Key value in a Map (ResultsMap) to build the nested evaluations into a structure, then remove them from the structure when evaluated.
+    BLOCKTYPE values are placed in the new ResultsMap entries until the block is complete, then processed based on the BLOCKTYPE found, as well as function parameters and their defaults.

+    Chunks, when found, are either ignored (with some functions) or treated as plain sequential blocks of static text.

+    ResultsMap, a map with the indexed block key-value map, as well as key-values for all pertinant processing is used.
+ResultsMap also carries the data.
+It is established in the FieldMerge() function and then passed to subsequent standalone function calls, and then passed back as the result.

+    The root index in the block map for ResultsMap is [0] (as opposed to what it contains, such as {[0,1],[0,2]...[0,n]}).
+When processing is finished, the only key-value left should be
+    ResultsMap.get([0]) and therefore this is what is used to return the value of FieldMap() upon completion, barring errors being passed back.

+    Because escaping of the block delimiters and field characters are allowed, there is a function to handle this, too, EscapeCharacters().

+    Within FieldMerge(), there is a container function, ProcessBlock(), which can be modified to call "fmfunc_" functions (see below) to implement new functions or arguments and expand the abilities of FieldMerge.
+ProcessBlock() calls these fmfunc_ functions (see below) to create the map entries when the first parameter of ProcessBlock is true (herafter called PRE), and then process the map values into a final result during
+    ProcessBlock(false,...) ("POST" hereafter).
+To simplify the mapping and processing of key-value pairs, both ProcessBlock and fmfunc_ functions during
+    PRE and POST, fmfunc_ functions actually effectively two functions, one for PRE, and one for POST.
+These were kept in one function to allow quick edits to both the pre and post versions as function parameters are added, etc. To clarify...

+    This appraoch allows nesting of blocks{} but also blocks{} within argument blocks withing blocks{}, ad infinitum.
+It just evaluates the current block as a container (process now) or an argument (evaluate now and store in list for later).

+    When StackLevel is at 0, we know we are at base level and whatever comes from that evaluation is concatenated (appended) to the existing output.

+    In theory, an unlimited number of functions and operators can be defined, nested in unlimited fashion, and processed without recursion.

+FUNCTIONAL RESPONSIBILITIES
+FieldMerge()
     FieldMerge processes the entire MergeText string using looped searches for the OpenDelimiter and CloseDelimiter characters (hereafter we'll just used { and } to refer to these, although they can be changed as parameters in FieldMerge).
-If "{" is found, then it is assumed to begin a block and is processed using PreprocessBlock().
+If "{" or "}" is found, then a block is begun or ended and is processed using ProcessBlock().
+Blocks need to be discerned as being sequential or embedded, so the LastDelimiterWasOpen boolean is used to make that determination.
+A { following a { is embedded.
+A { following a } is sequential.

-        PreprocessBlock()
+    A } following a } is the end of an embedded.
+A } following a { is the end of a sequential.
+FieldMerge() is concerned with:
+    - Looping to find the beginning or end of blocks
+    - Discerning what type of block is being begun or ended.
+    - Loading ResultsMap with the necessary information each loop to be processed, including the type of processing to be done
+        (start or end a sequential  or embedded block, established by an integer 1 through 4 stored in BlockProcess).

+ProcessBlock()
+    ProcessBlock() is concerned with:
+    - Defining the "chunk" (the text, if any, between the last delimiter and the one just found), placing it in ResultsMap,
+    - Discerning which processing is to be done by passing it off to the correct fmfunc_ function for pre or post processing.
+    - Resetting the cursor when done.

+        ProcessBlock() with IsPRE==true
-        PreprocessBlock() looks to see if it's a function block, or is preceded by an operator, and then proceeds to appendi to the map with BLOCKTYPES and/or default values in the map, ResultsMap with list Index as key.
+        ProcessBlock() looks to see if it's a function block, or is preceded by an operator, and then proceeds to appendi to the map with BLOCKTYPES and/or default values in the map, ResultsMap with list Index as key.
         FieldMerge() "functions and operators" are processed at this time.
 These can be added by creating the functions as standalones that are accessed by PreprocessBlock() and PostprocessBlock().
         The List used as key values for the ResultsMap, and the MergeText immediately preceding the { is parsed to determine if the block{}
         is a function, or is preceded by an operator.